Japanese Cooking Tools: 33 Essentials for Home Chefs

 Four small, inexpensive tools see daily use in a Japanese kitchen.
 Each is so unassuming it is easy to overlook.
 Together they shape the rhythm of cooking.

 Saibashi are long wooden chopsticks used for cooking, plating, and serving.
 They are longer than table chopsticks for a reason.
 The length keeps your hand at a safe distance from hot oil, simmering broth, and grill flames.
-A Japanese cook reaches for saibashi instead of tongs for almost every task.
-They turn frying tempura.
-The same chopsticks lift noodles from boiling water.
-They plate single grains of rice.
-A pair of bamboo saibashi costs $5 to $15.
+A Japanese cook reaches for saibashi instead of tongs for almost every task — they turn frying tempura, lift noodles from boiling water, plate single grains of rice.
+A pair of bamboo saibashi is the everyday standard.

 A square Japanese yakimi-ami wire grilling net on cream linen, beside a crisp sheet of toasted nori